davidjosearaujo/davidjosearaujo.github.io/content/posts/05-old-but-gold.md

 And that it way they are amazing.

 When you want to read the content of the file you just "`cat` it".
 You don't care about the format of the encoding of indentation, you just look inside, and you don't need a space suit for the first floor!

+Soo, before continuing, I must tell you the context of this post.
+I recently finished college (hurray for me!) and I started working for Cognizant doing Android Reverse Engineering for Google, and